aio-libs/aiohttp-asyncmdnsresolver/docs/api.rst

 .. module:: aiohttp_asyncmdnsresolver.api

-The only public *aiohttp_asyncmdnsresolver.api* class is :class:`AsyncMDNSResolver`:
+The only public *aiohttp_asyncmdnsresolver.api* classes are :class:`AsyncMDNSResolver` and :class:`AsyncDualMDNSResolver`:

 .. doctest::